oh4d/blog/_posts/2020-02-12-helm-htpasswd.md

 ```
 and than you would have to supply credentials to access the routes.

-OTOH k8s provides health chaecks - to keep an eye on the pod liveness and readiness, k8s probes it on a configurable time interval and according to the returned HTTP status, it will make a descision if to pass traffic to the pod or not, and weathre it should be restarted.
+OTOH k8s provides health checks - to keep an eye on the pod liveness and readiness, k8s probes it on a configurable time interval and according to the returned HTTP status, it will make a decision if to pass traffic to the pod or not, and weather it should be restarted.

 > Any code greater than or equal to 200 and less than 400 indicates success.
 Any other code indicates failure.